Updated January 7, 2019

 Nearly all employers in Maine must carry workers' compensation insurance for their employees.
-As in every other state, the workers' compensation system in Maine is a no-fault system designed to compensate injured workers for medical bills, lost wages, and permanent impairments resulting from their injuries.
+Maine's workers' compensation system is a no-fault system that compensates injured workers for medical bills, lost wages, and permanent impairments resulting from their injuries.
 To take advantage of these benefits, injured workers must take certain steps required by Maine law.

 Workers' compensation covers all injuries or illnesses that happen in the course of employment.
 In general, injuries that happen while you are performing your work duties or running work errands are covered by workers' comp.
-On the other hand, injuries that occur while you're off-duty are generally not compensated through workers’ comp.
-For example, if you were injured during your lunch break or during your commute to and from work, you will typically not be covered by workers' comp.
-For more information, see our article on what types of injuries are covered by workers' comp.
+On the other hand, injuries that occur while you're off-duty, on lunch break, or commuting to and from work are generally not compensated through workers' comp.
+(For more information, see our article on what types of injuries are covered by workers' comp.)

-Workers’ comp covers both traumatic injuries and occupational diseases.
-Traumatic injuries are those that result from a one-time accident at work, such as a broken bone from a slip and fall.
-Occupational diseases are injuries or illnesses that occur over a period of time, such as injuries caused by repetitive movements at work (such as carpal tunnel syndrome) or illnesses developed from exposure to toxic substances at the workplace (such as cancer from exposure to asbestos).
+Maine workers' comp system covers both traumatic injuries (those that result from a one-time accident) and occupational diseases (injuries or illnesses that occur over a period of time, such as injuries caused by repetitive movements at work).

 Once you give notice of your injuries, your employer must fill out a form called a "First Report of Injury" within seven days.
 Your employer must file the report with the Maine Workers' Compensation Board and provide a copy to you and its insurance company.
 The insurance company has 14 days to either accept or deny your claim.